-New seasons and transitioning into the apostolic.
+Discover the power of apostolic grace and equipping believers for the work of ministry.
 There is an apostolic model of ministry Christ designed that builds a governing church the gates of hell can not prevail against.
 Every great change in life has its season.
 Before transitioning there is a process of seeking God, and studying Gods model.
 He has brought you up for such a time as this.

 The revelation about apostolic ministry came to me around 1996.
 Others may have received insight earlier, but that’s about the time the Holy Spirit began dealing with me.
 Over the last several years, many have taught various things about apostolic ministry, and sadly some promoted it like any other fad.